-Day 14: Thursday 8 October, Segovia - El Escorial - Madrid
+Day 14: Thursday 6 October, Segovia - El Escorial - Madrid

-- Roman Aqueduct

-- Segovia Castle

-- El Escorial
+- Guided tour of Segovia, including the Roman Aqueduct & Alcazar - El Escorial

 We spend the morning exploring Segovia, a site settled since pre-Roman times.
 During the early Islamic period, Segovia stood in the marches between the Kingdom of Asturias and Umayyad Córdoba and may have been temporarily deserted.
 In the 10th century, the Umayyad caliphs constructed a frontier fortress in the town that subsequently became part of the Ta'ifa kingdom of Toledo.
 Segovia became Castilian after the fall of Toledo.
 The transfer of the town from Muslim to Christian hands inaugurated a period of extensive construction.
 In the 12th and 13th centuries several Romanesque churches were added to the urban fabric, along with the Templar church of La Vera Cruz.
 In the 14th and 15th centuries the Muslim fortress was rebuilt as a Christian castle and, in the 16th century, a Gothic cathedral with unusual Classical domes was constructed.